 The City Gear tradename is an indefinite-lived asset which is not amortized, but rather tested for impairment at least annually, or on an interim basis if events and circumstances have occurred that indicate that it is more likely than not that an asset is impaired.
-In valuing the tradename intangible, we use the Relief from Royalty method which requires assumptions related to future revenues, royalty rate and discount rate.
-No impairment related to the tradename intangible was recognized during the 13-weeks ended April 30, 2022 or May 1, 2021.
+No impairment related to the tradename intangible was recognized during the 13-weeks or 39-weeks ended October 29, 2022 and October 30, 2021.